Saptarshi1010/Audits/README.md

 # Audits

-This repositary consistes of reports of bug bounty i submitted
+This repositary consistes of reports of bugs that i submitted

-The repo will be updated in due time with the findings of each i make
+The repo will be updated in due time with the findings of each i make , after they are published